dladd/pyFormex/user/pyformex-user-meeting-10.rst

   clicking with the mouse.
 The created objects become global variables.
 - Drawing is done in 2D on an x-y-plane at any z-value.
-- What further functionality should pyFormex provide:
+- What further functionality could/should pyFormex provide:

   - Displaying the coordinate values.
   - Entering coordinates instead of clicking.